• Split Apple Classic

 • Open: 1 Oct – 30 Apr

-• Age: Minimum 8 years, under the age of 18 you need to be accompanied by an adult on a 1 to 1 ratio
+• Age: Minimum age is 7 years old.
+Anyone under 18 must be accompanied by an adult on a 1:1 ratio

 • Food: Includes hot and cold drinks & a slice